 At the same time, our ontology knows what skills are necessary to perform a specific job.
 Knowing these two things allows our systems to put two and two together.
 Of course, people exist in a spectrum, so our system calculates a matching score.
 This matching score represents how likely a person is to be a good fit.

 Buy that’s not all.
 Because the Avature platform can assess the skill-similarity between jobs or people, it can help you in unexpected ways.
-For example, you can ask the system to rank candidates or employees based on how similar their skillset is another person’s.
+For example, you can ask the system to rank candidates or employees based on how similar their skillset is to another person’s.

 Say, for instance, that George is a great employee that has performed admirably as an AI developer, you can ask Avature to find people with skills similar to George’s.